TruckCo Storage

 The minimum recommended dimensions used across our TruckCo Storage site and widely accepted in the trucking and construction industries:

-These dimensions account for standard Class 8 trucks, tractor-trailer combinations, and maneuvering space necessary for safe and efficient operation.
+These dimensions account for standard Class 8 trucks, tractor-trailer combinations, and maneuvering space necessary for safe and efficient operation, especially for semi-truck parking needs.

 Layout Types and Configurations